New advances and procedures concerning Cleft Lip and Palate are constantly being developed. Be an advocate for your child!

 Why did this happen?

 The exact cause is unknown.
 The majority appear to be caused by a combination of genetic and environmental factors during the early part of the pregnancy.
 Clefts may also appear with other syndromes.
-Click Here for a PDF document announcing the results of a 2005 genetic study on clefting.
+Click Here for a document announcing the results of a 2005 genetic study on clefting.

 Will this happen to children I have in the future?